-This user guide describes the different menu options for this Toolkit and defines formats, categories, and tags.
+Welcome!
+This overview briefly describes and defines the Toolkit structure, formats, categories, and tags.

 Orientations are practical guidelines for how to implement this toolkit in your workplace or classroom.
-They are a starting place where users can think about how to use toolkit materials and apply specific activities and resources in their situation.
+They can prompt ideas about how to use toolkit materials and apply specific activities and resources in your situation.

 Orientations have been written and revised by members of the Core Design Group and the Design for Diversity Grant Team.

 This Toolkit collects and annotates different types of resources: